Financial Tip: Pay More Than the Minimum on Your Credit Card

 • First, stop using the credit card.
 This simple idea will result in more of your payment being used to reduce the balance that isn’t growing from new charges.

-• Second, consider getting a different credit card that has a lower interest rate.
+• Second, consider getting a lower interest rate credit card that has a lower interest rate.
 But be cautious about ads for cards that offer very low rates on transferred balances.
 Often, the rate rises dramatically after a short period of time, or they charge high rates on new charges.

 • Third, you can always use cash for more of your purchases.
 Fewer monthly charges will bring your balance down faster.